benswift/benswift.github.io/_posts/2019-08-06-making-the-most-of-meetings-with-research-students.md

 [^project-students]:
-    You've probably heard that CS enrolments are through the roof---it's a great (if a bit hectic) time to be a CS academic (even a multidisciplinary one 😉).
+    You've probably heard that CS enrolments are through the roof---it's a great (if a bit hectic) time to be a CS academic (even an interdisciplinary one 😉).
 The enrolment thing isn't just a first-year problem, either---the pipeline is full all the way through to the "capstone" research projects that many students take at the end of their degree.